cryptrr/browser-scripts/README.md

 ### Tested on Chrome Mobile and Desktop.
 But primarily targets Mobile.
 Should Work on all chromium based browsers.

+# Usage

+1. Type the name of the bookmark script into the browser addressbar.
+And click the correct one from dropdown.

 # Installation

-1. Git clone this repo or download the browser_scripts.html
+1. Git clone this repo or download the browser_scripts_bookmarks.html

 2. Import this bookmarks file to your browser (This is a NETSCAPE Bookmark File that can be imported to Chrome and Firefox based browsers.)

-# Usage

-1. Type the name of the bookmark script into the browser addressbar.
-And select the correct one from dropdown.

 # Scripts Included